Parkinson's Disease Clinical Trials

 Parkinson's disease (PD) is the second most common neurodegenerative disorder.
 Currently, a diagnostic test for early PD does not exist.
 The aim to address this problem by developing a non-invasive breath test to differentiate early PD from controls.
 Small molecules contained in breath, which offers precious information about disease presence, …

-Chinese PD-GBA Registry
+Chinese DENOVO PD Registry